 The death of a spouse brings more than just emotional loss.
 It often comes with legal and financial uncertainty.
 One question we hear from grieving spouses is, Does a surviving spouse need probate in Texas?
 In short, it depends on how assets were titled, whether they left a will, and how they structured the estate.
 In some cases, you may not need probate.
 In others, you will need it to transfer property, settle debts, or confirm ownership.

-At Lewis Law Firm, PLLC, our mission is to simplify the legal steps following a loved one’s passing and give you the peace of mind you need to move forward.
+At Henington Lewis Law Firm PLLC, our mission is to simplify the legal steps following a loved one’s passing and give you the peace of mind you need to move forward.
 Led by Samantha Lewis, who has nearly a decade of legal experience and focuses on compassionate, strategic estate and legacy planning.
 Whether you are trying to avoid probate, navigate it efficiently, or understand your options, we are here to help.

 In some cases, a surviving spouse must go through probate to gain legal authority to transfer or manage assets belonging to the deceased spouse.
 In other cases, you can avoid probate, especially if you and your spouse planned ahead.